 Introduction to Ant Media Server

-Ant Media server provides a ready-to-use, highly scalable, real-time video streaming solution.
-It supports both Ultra-Low Latency (WebRTC) and Low Latency (CMAF & HLS) live streaming.
+Ant Media Server is a ready-to-use, highly scalable, real-time video streaming solution.
+It supports Ultra-Low Latency (WebRTC), Low Latency Dash (CMAF), and HLS live streaming.

-Ant Media Server (AMS) can be deployed easily and quickly on-premise or on public cloud networks such as AWS, Azure, Google Cloud, Digital Ocean, OVH, Linode, and Alibaba Cloud.
+Ant Media Server (AMS) can be easily and quickly deployed on-premises or on public cloud networks like AWS, Azure, Google Cloud, Digital Ocean, Oracle, and Linode.

-Ant Media Server can be configured in cluster mode to dynamically scale horizontally and vertically to support thousands of viewers and broadcasters simultaneously in an automated and controlled way.
+There are two installation options for Ant Media Server: standalone (a single server) and cluster (many connected servers).
+When set up in cluster mode, Ant Media Server can dynamically scale both horizontally and vertically to support thousands of viewers and broadcasters at once in an automated and controlled manner.